 Pregnancy is a significant and special time in a woman’s life.
-In Islam, pregnancy is considered a blessed journey.
-It holds both physical and spiritual importance.
-The mother’s health and the well-being of her child are highly valued in Islam.
-This time is filled with blessings and responsibilities.
+In Islam, pregnancy is a blessed journey with deep physical and spiritual importance.

 This article will explore the Islamic views on pregnancy.
 We will look at the importance of caring for both the mother and child.
 We will also talk about spiritual care, including Duas (prayers) for expecting mothers.
 These prayers are meant to help with protection, ease, and blessings during pregnancy.
 Understanding these teachings can help Muslim families approach pregnancy with faith, peace, and purpose.